Cjb00000/motion_tracking_CV_bug_detector_2/README.md

  - Retraining script for fine-tuning ResNet18

 # Motivation
 The impetus for creating this repository/codebase was spurred from my interest in computer vision and its implementation in robotic systems.
 One example of applied computer vision that piqued my interest was a laserweeding application.
 In this application, an autonomous system uses computer vision to detect weeds and marks them for removal; thus eliminating the need for harmful herbicides.
-My interest is to expand on this solution to detect moving targets, such as bugs, and thereby eliminating the need for pesticides.
+My interest is to expand on this solution to detect moving targets, such as bugs, and thereby reducing the need for pesticides.

 # Project Details
 To Do
-main.py = implements a motion tracker
+main.py = implements a motion tracker and image classifier on a user specified video.
+Also used for generating chips for data labeling.
+    - Hyperparameters
+        -

 main_with_video_save.py = a copy of main, with the ability to save frames as a gif

-finetune_resnet = alters the ResNet18 architecture into a multiclass or binary classifier (binary in this case) using PyTorch to train data gathered by the user into an image classifier
+finetune_resnet = alters the ResNet18 architecture into a multiclass or binary classifier (binary in this case) using PyTorch to train a model on data gathered by the user into an image classifier

 utils.py = a collection of functions called multiple times throughout the other files

 # Additional Information
+Back-propagation =

+Convolutional Neural Network =

+Loss =

+Linear Regression

 The cv2.createBackgroundSubtractorMOG2() function uses the Mixture of Gaussians (MOG2) algorithm to model and update the background of a video sequence.
 It maintains a statistical model of each pixel's color over time.
 When a pixel's color significantly deviates from its modeled background, it is considered part of the foreground, allowing the algorithm to detect moving objects in a video by identifying pixels that change over time.